;

 7. Spray For Texture

-Apply a dry shampoo that has some grip or hold (this texturizing dry shampoo is my favorite!) for added texture.
+Apply a dry shampoo that has some grip or hold (find my favorite dry shampoos is my favorite!) for added texture.
 This way it can double as a texture spray and eliminate one more product you need to add (and one less product to purchase).

 How to use dry shampoo for texture